Training Guides

 Max Heart Rate by Age: Chart, Formula, and How to Test Yours

-Your estimated max heart rate by age, why the 220-minus-age formula has a ±12 bpm margin of error, two more accurate alternatives, and how to test your true MHR without a lab.
+Your estimated max heart rate by age, why the 220-minus-age formula has a ±12 bpm margin of error, 2 more accurate alternatives, and how to test your true MHR without a lab.

 Read article